kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 When we click on the submit button of our input, we want to create a document in Kuzzle representing the message.

-First, we have to assure that index and collection are already created in our Kuzzle backend.
+First, we have to ensure that index and collection are already created in our Kuzzle backend.
 Just add these lines in the `_initialize` method of our `App` component, after the `kuzzle.connect()` call:

 ```javascript
 async _initialize() {